 - screening for other problems you may have, such as infection

-You may want to keep a daily log to track your:
+You may want to consider keeping a daily log to track your:

 - blood sugar

-Keeping a log can help you monitor your diabetes and flag any warning signs of possible DKA in the future.
+Keeping a log can help you monitor your diabetes and alert you to any warning signs of possible DKA in the future.

-If you’re sick with a cold, the flu, or an infection, be especially alert for any possible symptoms of DKA.
+If you have a cold, the flu, or any other infection, be especially watchful for any possible DKA symptoms.